mesosphere/dcos-docs-site/pages/dkp/konvoy/2.2/choose-infrastructure/vsphere/self-managed/index.md

 ## Known Limitations

-<p class="message--note"><strong>NOTE: </strong>Be aware of these limitations in the current release of Konvoy.</p>
+<p class="message--note"><strong>NOTE: </strong>Be aware of these limitations in the current release of DKP Konvoy.</p>

 - Before making a workload cluster self-managed, be sure that its control plane nodes have sufficient permissions for running Cluster API controllers.

-See [IAM Policy Configuration][iampolicies].
-- Konvoy supports moving only one set of cluster objects from the bootstrap cluster to the workload cluster, or vice-versa.
+- DKP Konvoy supports moving only one set of cluster objects from the bootstrap cluster to the workload cluster, or vice-versa.

-- Konvoy only supports moving all namespaces in the cluster; Konvoy does not support migration of individual namespaces.
+- DKP Konvoy only supports moving all namespaces in the cluster; DKP does not support migration of individual namespaces.

 [bootstrap]: ../bootstrap
 [pivot]: https://cluster-api.sigs.k8s.io/reference/glossary.html?highlight=pivot#pivot
-[iampolicies]: ../../iam-policies
 [createnewcluster]: ../new